Submitted by: Aimee Fenneman

-Our school, Marymount International in Rome, Italy, began its WIDA journey in 2015 as a result of searching for a whole school assessment measure that would provide us with a more in-depth picture of students' language abilities across a spectrum of content areas, such as mathematics, science, social studies, and literature.
-We were drawn to WIDA’s inclusion of academic language in various tasks throughout the sub-tests and the positive language present in the Can Do Descriptors.
-As an ELL department, we always start from what our students can do, and we felt that WIDA sustained this approach by illustrating what students can do not only linguistically but also cognitively.
+Our school, Marymount International Rome, began its WIDA journey in 2015 with the aim of implementing a whole school assessment that would provide a more in-depth picture of students’ academic language abilities across a spectrum of content areas.
+We were drawn to WIDA’s asset-based model, the Can Do Descriptors, and the inclusion of academic language in the various tasks.
+As a school, we strive to always start from what our students can do, and we feel that WIDA supports and guides this approach in theory and in practice.

 Marymount’s mission is at the foundation of our school and we are part of a Global Network of Religious of the Sacred Heart of Mary (RSHM) schools – 19 schools in the following countries: Brazil, Colombia, France, Italy, Mexico, Portugal, the United Kingdom and the United States.
 We believe in the dignity and worth of every person.
 Therefore, all cultures and languages are valued.
 Our school community consists of more than 70 nationalities, 40 languages and 16 faiths.
 Our curriculum is based on the American Model with international standards and benchmarks.
 Students graduate with the IB High School Diploma.